 Cake

-• In the bowl of a stand mixer, combine flour, sugar, cocoa powder, baking powder, baking soda, and salt.
+• In a large bowl, whisk together the flour, sugar, cocoa powder, baking powder, baking soda, and salt.

-• Add in egg, milk, oil, and vanilla.
-Mix on low until incorporated.
-Increase the speed to medium and mix for 2 additional minutes.
+• Add the egg, milk, vegetable oil, and vanilla extract.
+Mix on low speed until combined, then increase to medium and mix for 2 minutes.

-• Add in warm water and gently stir.
-The batter will be very thin.
+• Stir in the warm water or coffee until fully incorporated.
+The batter will be thin.

-• Pour batter into the prepared dish.
-Bake for 35-40 minutes, or until a clean toothpick is inserted and removed with a few crumbs, but no wet batter.
+• Pour the batter into the prepared baking dish and bake for 35-40 minutes or until a toothpick inserted in the center comes out with a few crumbs but no wet batter.

 Frosting

-• In a medium microwave-safe bowl, heat the chocolate chips in the microwave at 50% power in 30-second increments, stirring after each heating, until they are fully melted.
+• In a microwave-safe bowl, heat the chocolate chips at 50% power in 30-second intervals, stirring after each, until fully melted.

 Video